-- 2.47 When an individual HH metered MPAN's reactive power (measured in kVArh) at LV and HV Designated Properties exceeds 33% of total active power (measured in kWh), excess reactive power charges will apply.
-This threshold is equivalent to an average power factor of 0.95 during the period.
-Any reactive units in excess of the 33% threshold are charged at the rate appropriate to the particular charge. - 2.48 Power Factor is calculated as follows:
+- 2.46 When an individual HH metered MPAN's reactive power (measured in kVArh) at LV and HV Designated Properties exceeds 33% of total active power (measured in kWh), in any given half hour, excess reactive power charges will apply.
+This threshold is equivalent to an average power factor of 0.95 during that half hour.
+Any reactive units in excess of the 33% threshold are charged at the rate appropriate to the particular charge. - 2.47 Power Factor is calculated as follows:

-2.49 The chargeable reactive power is calculated as follows:
+2.48 The chargeable reactive power is calculated as follows: